galanghanaf/discord-twitter-bot/README.md

 # Discord Twitter Bot

-Simple discord bot that sends messages to twitter
+Discord bot that send messages and media to twitter

 ## Attention